TidesOfChange/docs/src/content/docs/getting_started/character_creation.md

 ---
-title: Getting Started
+title: Character Creation
-description: TRPG Starter
+description: How to create a character in Tides of Change
 ---

-# Test
+## Steps